 1. Why Onboarding as Blended Learning?

-“Blended Onboarding” is used, for example, at SNIPES, one of the leading streetwear companies in Europe, and also in our blink.it team.
+“Blended Onboarding” is employed, for example, at SNIPES, one of the leading streetwear companies in Europe, and also at our blink.it team.

-This area of application may seem unusual to you: Onboarding is not part of the classic field of “training.”
-Usually, the onboarding takes place “on the side” directly at the workplace.
-An experienced employee or a manager is typically responsible as a contact person.
+This area of application may seem unusual to you: Onboarding does not fall into the classic area of “professional development.”
+Usually, the onboarding happens “on the side” directly at the workplace.
+An experienced employee or a supervisor is typically responsible as a point of contact.

 However, Blended Learning can simplify this process for the caregiver, the new employee, and your company alike.